California Transparency in Supply Chains Act of 2010

-Designer Brands makes the following statements in response to the California Transparency in Supply Chains Act of 2010 (SB 657): COLAPATRENDY verifies its product supply chains to evaluate and address the risks of human trafficking and slavery through the C-TPAT (Customs Trade Partnership Against Terrorism) processes.
-The C-TPAT processes that COLAPATRENDY has implemented provide robust controls for ensuring all shipping containers are checked prior to loading and during the loading process.
+Designer Brands makes the following statements in response to the California Transparency in Supply Chains Act of 2010 (SB 657): ZEKEAR verifies its product supply chains to evaluate and address the risks of human trafficking and slavery through the C-TPAT (Customs Trade Partnership Against Terrorism) processes.
+The C-TPAT processes that ZEKEAR has implemented provide robust controls for ensuring all shipping containers are checked prior to loading and during the loading process.
 All overseas factories are required to follow this process, which includes the following controls:

 - Yards are to be fenced with security provided;

 - Supervisors perform seven point inspections of all containers prior to loading;

 - Loading is supervised by Managers and/ or Supervisors and includes security camera surveillance;

 - Loaded containers are sealed by management immediately after loading;

 - Seal integrity is reviewed at port arrival.